abhicplash/ab-ecom/README.md

-# AB E-Commerce React App
+# NEW EXPO- E-Commerce React App

 This is a React-based e-commerce project with Redux for state management, fetching product data from a fake API.